sparksistaken/Licence-Decider/README.md

-This HTML Decides what open source licence you should use for your projects online, You can use this free and not credit me. https://sparksistaken.github.io/Licence-Decider/
+This HTML Decides what open source licence you should use for your projects online by asking you questions about ur projects despires https://sparksistaken.github.io/Licence-Decider/